 What size bed should a 6-foot-tall person get?

 Both the Alaskan king and California king can accommodate someone 6-foot-tall.
 But if you don’t need extra width, the California king will comfortably fit someone of this height for a lower price.

 What mattress size is good for couples?

-The right mattress size for couples depends on their sleeping habits, as not all relationships have the same nighttime needs.
+The right mattress size for couples depends on their sleeping habits, as not all relationships have the exact nighttime needs.
 If you two prefer to sleep close, the California king is a great choice.
-If you and your partner need alot of distance between eachother, the Alaskan king has plenty of space and then some.
+If you and your partner need a lot of distance between each other, the Alaskan king has plenty of space and then some.

 Is an Alaskan king bed bigger than a California king?